-- a.
-Shall keep this technical order current with applicable safety and health directives. - b.
-Should provide assistance to field, depot and contractor maintenance activities. - c.
-Should coordinate equipment/material substitutions and changes to this technical order with the MAJCOM Aircraft Fuel Systems Functional Managers/Superintendents and ASG. - d.
-May approve the use of alternate materials/equipment.
+- Shall keep this TO current with applicable safety and health directives. - Shall provide assistance to field, depot and contractor maintenance activities. - Shall coordinate equipment/material substitutions and changes to this TO with the MAJCOM Aircraft Fuel Systems Functional Managers/Superintendents, MAJCOM Occupational Safety, MAJCOM Bioenvironmental and ASG. - May approve the use of alternate materials/equipment with coordination with MAJCOM Occupational Safety and MAJCOM Bioenvironmental.